French virus surge raises harrowing specter of ICU overloads

 An overnight nationwide curfew has been in place since January.
 In Paris and other regions where the virus is spreading rapidly, residents also have extra restrictions on movement and nonessential stores are closed.

 Doctors want even stricter controls, warning that surging infections could soon overwhelm their ability to care for the sick and force them to choose which patients they have resources to save.
+French ICUs had to make room for another 569 new patients on Tuesday, pushing the nationwide total beyond 5,000 for the first time in 11 months.

 When Macron and his ministers and aides meet Wednesday, closing schools will be up for discussion.
 That’s an option his government has described as a last resort and resisted since a switch to online teaching in France’s first lockdown in 2020 proved particularly damaging for underprivileged kids and contributed to an explosion of child mental health issues.